 When this was first written there was only a small increase in calories between a Power Burrito and a Classic one, but, with the menu revamp, the Power Burritos have now fallen considerably in calories so they are lower than the Classic Burrito.
 You can now save around 90 calories by swapping to a Power Burrito.

 Note: because they use higher quantities of beans, guac and rice, the Vegetarian version of burritos are the dish highest in calories on the whole Zambrero menu.

-The Vegetarian IQ Burrito has a whopping 992 calories.
+The Vegetarian Classic Burrito has a whopping 876 calories (3660kj).
 If you don’t eat meat, pick the Cauliflower Power Burrito at 573 calories (2392kj).